elonadam/E2EE-Project/E2EEncryption Protocol.md

         "ciphertext": "<AES-encrypted message>"
     }
     ```

+4. **Send the Message**:
+   - Transmit the message package to the server.
-  - The sender sends this package to the server, which securely relays it to the intended recipient.
+   - The server relays it securely to the recipient.

 ##### **Receiving a Message (Recipient)**